This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Make sure to let your steak rest about 10 minutes after pulling it off of the grill to let the juices lock in!

-A Note on Types of Meat
+A Note On Other Types of Meat (Non-Beef)

 I don’t know about you, but when I hear T-Bone or Porterhouse, I immediately associate those words with beef steaks.
 While beef is the most common kind of meat for these cuts, you can also find T-Bone or Porterhouse cuts of pork, lamb, and veal.